 When you greet your interviewers, don’t forget to introduce yourself unless they speak to you by name formally.
 Some interviewers will interview many job candidates, and they may not know who you are right away.
 Always introduce yourself.
 Firmly shake their hand when you greet them.

 Remain standing until the interviewer asks you to take a seat.

-And when you sit down, relax but be careful to not slump or lean on the interviewer’s desk.
-In the beginning of your interview, you should be prepared to both make small talk, as well as talk about yourself, as most interviews will begin with questions centered on you as a person.
+And when you sit down, relax but be careful not to slump or lean on the interviewer’s desk.
+At the beginning of your interview, you should be prepared to both make small talk and talk about yourself, as most interviews will begin with questions centered on you as a person.

-When speaking to your interviewer, make eye contact in a way that you would with a friend during a casual conversation.
-Also when speaking, remember to speak in a firm, clear, confident tone.
-It won’t matter how great your answers are to the interviewer’s questions if they can’t hear or understand them.
+When speaking to the interviewer, make eye contact, just like with a friend during a casual conversation.
+When speaking, remember to speak in a firm, clear, confident tone.
+It won’t matter how perfect your answers are to the interviewer’s questions if they can’t hear or understand them.

 Need additional help?
 Reach out to Candace to learn more!